2023 Best Value Allied Health Services Undergraduate Certificate Schools in Washington

 Read full report on Allied Health & Medical Assisting Services at Highline College

-Olympic College came in at #7 in this year’s edition of the Best Value Allied Health Services Undergraduate Certificate Schools in Washington ranking.
+Olympic College ranked #7 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools in Washington list.
 Located in the small city of Bremerton, OC is a public college with a small student population.

-In-state tuition fees for undergraduate students at OC are $4,472 per year.
+The average tuition and fees for an in-state undergraduate at OC are $4,472 a year.

 OC did well in our overall quality rankings, too.
 It placed #3 on our Best Allied Health Services Undergraduate Certificate Trade Schools in Washington list.

-In-state tuition fees for undergraduate students at Everett Community College are $4,152 per year.
+The average tuition and fees for an in-state undergraduate at Everett Community College are $4,152 a year.

 Full Allied Health & Medical Assisting Services at Everett Community College Report

 With a ranking of #9, Clark College did quite well on this year’s best value schools for allied health & medical assisting services students working on their undergraduate certificate.
-Located in the medium-sized city of Vancouver, Clark College is a public college with a moderately-sized student population.
+Located in the midsize city of Vancouver, Clark College is a public school with a medium-sized student population.

 Full Allied Health & Medical Assisting Services at Clark College Report